ObjectsCountries/GGXXACPR-Replay-Analyzer/README.md

 # GGXXACPR Replay Analyzer

-This simple GUI app analyzes information gathered from *Guilty Gear XX Accent Core Plus R* replays, and plots said information onto graphs.
+This interactive GUI app analyzes information gathered from *Guilty Gear XX Accent Core Plus R* replays, and plots said information onto graphs.

 ## How to Use